seroteunine/Spotifast/README.md

 ## Installation

 Clone or download this git repository.
-In addition, you also need to create Spotify developer credentials.
+Run ```pip install -r /path/to/requirements.txt``` In addition, you also need to create Spotify developer credentials.
 This can easily be done if you have a regular Spotify account at https://developer.spotify.com/ Use these credentials in the python script.

 ## Usage